 What you are really seeing on the sill

 Coarse sawdust mixed with insect parts is different from dry house dust.
 People sometimes call every pile “frass,” yet carpenter ant material often looks like pencil shavings with a few dark bits in it.
 If you only see uniform powder with no shavings, pause before you assume ants.
-Our team still looks at photos you send, because the next steps change when the insect is not an ant at all.
+The next steps change when the insect is not an ant at all, which is why we still ask for photos when you contact us.

 Why open windows matter for timing